Association of sleep quality with body fat mass and metabolic factors in Iranian adults in 2020

 Conclusion

 Good sleep quality plays an important role as a modulator of weight, body fat mass, neuroendocrine function for glucose and triglyceride metabolism and physical activity.
-The current study, confirmed an association between poor sleep quality and increased risk of obesity, glucose and triglyceride metabolism.
+The current study confirmed an association between poor sleep quality and increased risk of obesity and dysregulation of glucose and triglyceride metabolism.

 Strengths and Limitations

-One of the strong points of our study was considering all subscales of sleep quality, separately, instead of considering only the total score of sleep quality.
+One strength of our study was considering all subscales of sleep quality, separately, instead of considering only the total score of sleep quality.
 Assessment of sleep quality, instead of its quantity (sleep duration), is the other strong point of the current study.
-As other observational studies, there might be unmeasured confounding factors which affect the study results.
-For example, influences of common behavioral factors for delayed sleep onset among young people, including caffeine intake, use of electronics late at night andtraditional methods to manage sleep, were not considered.
-Furthermore, design of the study, did not make possibility to find causality relations between investigated variables.
+As with other observational studies, there may be unmeasured confounding factors that affected the results.
+In addition, biochemical analyses were limited to a subsample (n = 90), which may affect the generalizability of the findings.
+For example, influences of common behavioral factors for delayed sleep onset among young people, including caffeine intake, use of electronics late at night and traditional methods to manage sleep, were not considered.
+Furthermore, the study design did not allow causal inference.

 Author Contributions